ilana27/mock-deploy/README.md

 mode: changes the mode from brief to verbose and vice versa load &lt;filepath&gt; &lt;OPTIONAL hasHeader = true or false&gt;: loads in a CSV from the given filepath, hasHeader parameter is optional and will default to true if not given one.
-view: displays the currently-loaded CSV search &lt;column identifier = column index or column name&gt; &lt;value&gt;: searches the currently-loaded CSV for the given value in the column corresponding with the column identifier
+view: displays the currently-loaded CSV search &lt;column identifier = column index or column name&gt; &lt;value&gt;: searches the currently-loaded CSV for the given value in the column corresponding with the column identifier.
+If a column name is given, it must be in quotations to indicate to the search function that the column name is within the quotes.
+This was designed because our function parses the search command by splitting on spaces.